ibm-cloud-docs/appid/tutorial-roles.md

 You are a developer for a fictional theme park.
 You are tasked with managing identity federation for the web application.
 The app must support varying levels of staff and general visitors, and allow for each type of role to have different capabilities.
 {: shortdesc}

 No problem!
 You can use the [custom attributes feature](custom-attributes.html) of {{site.data.keyword.appid_short_notm}} to create a tailored experience for each type of user.
-When you know who your users are going to be, such as park staff, you can create profiles on their behalf and apply custom attributes like a `visitor` or `admin` role.
+When you know who your users are going to be, you can create profiles on their behalf and apply custom attributes like a `staff` role.
 When that user signs in for the first time, {{site.data.keyword.appid_short_notm}} uses their verified authentication information to link them to the preregistered profile which allows for them to inherit all the attributes that are defined in the profile.

 Custom attributes can be anything that you want them to be.
 The key to using them correctly is to ensure that your application clearly defines each attributes meaning.
 For example, if you're using [attributes](user-profile.html) to control access or user permissions, you must ensure that your application clearly defines which attribute setting a user needs in order to perform each task within your app.

-New to the APIs?
-Check out this [PostMan collection](https://github.com/ibm-cloud-security/appid-postman).
-{: tip}

 ## Before you begin